frslabs/cropus-android/README.md

         //Initialize the Cropus SDK Config object with the appropriate configurations CropusConfig cropusConfig = new CropusConfig.Builder()
                 .setLicenseKey(CROPUS_LICENSE_KEY)
+                .setOutputImageFormat("jpg")    //Output image format either jpg or png by default result will be in jpg format.
+                .setOutputImageResolution("both") // Output image resolution either both,low,high by default result is in high resoltion image.
                 .build();

         //Call the Cropus SDK